Ultimate Timeline of Social Media and PR History

 Your Facebook page is an extension of your business and can be an effective way to distribute company news and content while directing visitors from Facebook (social media) to your website or blog (owned media).
 Using a strong visual, a short and optimized version of the news story with a link to the full story on your owned media is the first organic step that is free.
 As a brand with a Facebook page, you are in essence the editor of your company publication called Your Facebook Page and your Facebook Followers are the equivalent to your email subscribers.
 Think of your Facebook page as a magazine and your company news content as part of the editorial strategy.

 Reporting your company’s news content in a Facebook-friendly way is the first step to driving quality visitors to your website or blog.
 You can also use Facebook’s paid distribution with the Facebook Business Manager or Power Editor to promote content.
-You can also guide your target audience to see and engage with your
+You can also guide your target audience to see and engage with your news message, while also helping your target audience discover your news through their friends and targeted distributions.
+Explore targeting the media via workplace targeting and getting creative with your messaging and visuals in the newsfeed.

 Facebook’s most recent features such as custom audiences and website retargeting offer brands an effective way to build a quality social community based on the community you already have and your recent website visitors.